cdryampi/gaudeix-codex/backend/users/README.md

 ### seed_users

-Populates the database with admin and system users from environment variables.
+Populates the database with users from `users/seed/users.json` and resolves credentials from environment variables.

 ```bash
 python manage.py seed_users